Goal-line technology passes another hurdle

 FIFA said both systems still had to pass tests in stadiums where they had been installed before they could be used for official matches.

-"Once a system has been installed in a stadium, the system undergoes a final inspection to check its functionality," it said.
+"Once a system has been installed in a stadium, the system undergoes a final inspection to check its functionality.

 "This is carried out by an independent test institute and the results of this so-called 'final installation test' must be successful.